wali1317/QAAE2201-Assignments/JavaAssignments/JavaAssignment-2.md

 byte ----> short ----> int ----> long ----> float ----> double

-### Q22.Write a program to convert int to double and print a message stating which type casting you did?
+### Q22.
+Write a program to convert int to double and print a message stating which type casting you did?

 Ans.